DSP System Toolbox / Statistics

 Simulate model using generated C code.
 The first time you run

 a simulation, Simulink® generates C code for the block.
-The C
+The C code is

-faster simulation speed than
+provides faster simulation speed

 Simulate model using the MATLAB® interpreter.
-This
+This option shortens startup

-option shortens startup time but has slower simulation speed than
+time but has slower simulation speed than

-Consider an example of computing the moving RMS of a streaming input data using the sliding window method.
+Consider an example of computing the moving maximum of a streaming input data using the sliding window method.
 The algorithm uses a window length of 4.
 With each input sample that comes in, the window of length 4 moves along the data.